 The exploit only affects Apache HTTP Server versions 2.4.49 and 2.4.50, and requires that the “require all denied” access control parameter be disabled.
 Files that reside outside of the documented root – and that are not protected by a “require all denied” access control – could potentially be exposed.

-More information on vulnerability can be found on Apache's vulnerability disclosure page for HTTP Server 2.4 under the heading, "Fixed in Apache HTTP Server 2.4.51."
+More information on this vulnerability can be found on Apache's vulnerability disclosure page for HTTP Server 2.4 under the heading, "Fixed in Apache HTTP Server 2.4.51."

 Alert Logic Coverage